jaggux/BrokeBoi/README.md

 We get it, you're broke.
 But you wanna look fresh.
 Give us your number and we will text you cheap deals.

+### Technology Stack:
+- Twilio SMS API - Used to send text messages
+- Reddit Wrapper - Used to fetch from Reddit
+- Flask - Set up back end
-We used the Twilio SMS API, Reddit Wrapper, Flask and Cloud functions using Google Cloud.
+- Cloud functions using Google Cloud - Analytics

 # Setup